tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

 We also provide a script to label images:

-    laptop $ python label_data.py
+    laptop $ python label_data.py ![input_folder] ![output_folder]

 You need to execute `pip install easygui` if you don't have `easygui` installed.
 Right now, it allows labelling up to 4 classes.
-TODO expand on this
+The arguments are:

+* `input_folder`: directory of images that you want to label
+* `output_folder`: directory where labelled images will be moved to and where the corresponding label file will be saved

+This script will show you all files with extension `jpg` or `jpeg`.
+For each image, you can draw a rectangle around the object you want to label.
+To finish labelling an image press control+c when on the picture, or enter 0 as the class of an object.
+This object will not be in the label file, and the program will go to next image.
+Classes start at 1 in the input dialog box, but in the label file it starts at 1.
+The label file is a txt file in YOLO format with the same name as the image file.
+To quit, just press control+c in the command prompt.

 Finally, we include a script to verify the labels that were created:

-    laptop $ python
+    laptop $ python check_annotation.py ![image_path] ![label_path]

-TODO: expand on this
+The arguments are:

+* `image_path`: image that will be checked
+* `label_path`: file that has labels in it

+This script will show the image and the bounding boxes represented by the labels found in `label_path`.
+Classes with  different labels will have different colors.
+Press any key to close the window showing the image.

 ### Preparing the dataset
 At this stage, you should have a directory called `data` with two sub-directories `frames` and `labels`.
 From there we want to create the directories that we will use to train YOLO.
 We provide a script named `create_datasets.py` which will create the required directories: